DoTheEvo/selfhosted-apps-docker/README.md

   Variables in this file will be available in the running container, but not during building of the container.

+So a setup having `env_file: .env` in the compose mixes these two together.

 Benefit is that you do not need to make changes at multiple places, adding variable or changing its name in `.env` does not require to also go in to compose to add/change it there..</br>